How to Get All Shiny Eevee Evolutions: The Definitive Pokémon GO Guide

 For the Johto evolutions, the process is controlled by the buddy system and the in-game time of day.

-• Set as Buddy: Make the shiny Eevee you want to evolve your Buddy Pokémon.
+• Set the shiny Eevee as your Buddy.

-• Evolve at the Right Time: While the Eevee is still your buddy, tap the evolve button:
+• While it is still your Buddy, check the evolve button:

 Pro-Tip: Make sure you have a stable GPS signal before evolving for Espeon or Umbreon.
 If your GPS is drifting, the game might get confused about the time of day and give you the wrong evolution.
 If you frequently experience ‘GPS Signal Not Found’ errors, you may need to fix your iPhone location services to ensure your device’s GPS is calibrated correctly for these specific evolutions.